specklesystems/speckle-docs/dev/server-setup-k8s.md

 ![image](./img/k8s/35_inspecting_certificates.png)
 ![image](./img/k8s/36_certificate_details.png)

 In this case, our deployment is correct but our browser rightly does not trust Let's Encrypt's staging environment.
 To resolve this issue, we recommend amending the Certificate to a production certificate.
-Please refer to [Step 3.c](#3d-certificate-manager) and [Step 4](#step-4-configure-your-deployment) for notes on how to amend your Speckle deployment to use Let's Encrypt's Production environment.
+Please refer to [Step 4](#step-4-configure-your-deployment) for notes on how to amend your Speckle deployment to use Let's Encrypt's Production environment.

 More information about Let's Encrypt's Staging Environment can be found on [Let's Encrypt's website](https://letsencrypt.org/docs/staging-environment/#root-certificates).